Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this study, we systematically investigate the impact of CoT prompting on hallucination detection in LLMs.
-We evaluate several representative detection methods and find that while CoT prompting improves text-level and semantic accuracy across most datasets, it simultaneously undermines detection performance.
-More specifically, CoT prompting leads to more concentrated detection score distributions, reduced classification accuracy, weaker alignment with ground truth, and poorer confidence calibration.
-The sensitivity of impact varies by method: self-evaluation-based approaches are most affected, whereas consistency-based methods exhibit greater robustness.
-We also observe that CoT prompting also diminishes, and occasionally eliminates, the performance advantage of advanced detectors over a simple perplexity baseline.
+We evaluate several representative detection methods and find that, although CoT prompting improves text-level and semantic accuracy across most datasets, it simultaneously undermines hallucination detection performance.
+More specifically, CoT prompting results in more concentrated detection score distributions, lower classification accuracy, weaker alignment with ground truth, and poorer confidence calibration.
+The sensitivity of this impact varies according to the detection method: self-evaluation-based approaches are the most affected, whereas consistency-based methods show greater robustness.
+We further observe that CoT prompting diminishes and occasionally eliminates the performance advantage of advanced detectors over a simple perplexity baseline.

-These findings suggest that CoT prompting can obscure hallucination cues and compromise existing detection systems, highlighting the need for more robust approaches tailored to reasoning-oriented LLM.
+These findings suggest that CoT prompting can obscure hallucination cues and compromise the effectiveness of existing detection systems, highlighting the need to develop more robust approaches specifically tailored to reasoning-oriented LLMs.